klepas/ozlockcon.com/index.md

 ---

+## Announcement May

+OzSecCon is less than a month away now!
+The CFP and CFW has closed and the last few respondents are being notified!
+Red Ream Training has sold out and tickets to the event are almost sold out as well so make sure you head to our Eventzilla page to secure your ticket!

+Emails will be sent to all attendees over the next few days detailing the plans for the conference so please keep an eye out!

 ## Announcements April

 New [speakers](/speakers/) and [workshops](/workshops/) have been added to the site!
 Please check them out.
 There's still a few more to come as the [CFP and CFW](/cfpw/) have not yet closed!